Vicki Huber

 Vicki Huber (born May 29, 1967) is a retired American middle distance and cross country runner.

-Biography
+Early life and early education

 Vicki Huber was born on May 29, 1967, in Wilmington, Delaware.
 Huber attended Concord High School where she began running as conditioning for field hockey.
 Concord's coach, Joe McNichol, recalled seeing Huber as "el Caballo", a reference to Alberto Juantorena, a Cuban Olympic champion.
 McNichol said that she "ran exactly like" Juantorena and that she was "a real thoroughbred."
 Huber won five state titles as a prep athlete, setting state records in the 800 and 1600 meters.